UCSC-REAL/CAL/README.md

-# A Second-Order Approach to Learning with Instance-Dependent Label Noise
+# A Second-Order Approach to Learning with Instance-Dependent Label Noise (CVPR'21 oral)
 This code is a PyTorch implementation of the paper "[A Second-Order Approach to Learning with Instance-Dependent Label Noise](https://arxiv.org/abs/2012.11854)" accepted by CVPR 2021 as oral presentation.